 At the end of each learning plan you will find a Performance Assessment Task.
 A Performance Assessment Task includes directions on how to complete the assessment and a scoring guide.
-Encourage students to review the directions and the criteria detailed in the scoring guide prior to beginning the assessment activity, and to use the scoring guide to self-assess their work prior to submitting it to you.
-You can then use the Performance Assessment Task to evaluate their work and provide feedback on their performance.
+Be sure to review the directions and the criteria detailed in the scoring guide prior to beginning the assessment activity.
+You may also wish to use the scoring guide to self-assess your work prior to submitting it to your instructor.